h1777/3proxy-socks/README.md

     johndoe:CL:johndoepassword123

-You can also change the port, default is 3128
+You can also change the port, default is 3128 (OPTIONAL)

     nano /etc/3proxy/3proxy.cfg